halkyonio/tap/README.md

 Finally, define the home directory and IP address of the VM hosting TAP and the kubernetes cluster:
 - **REMOTE_HOME_DIR**: home directory where files will be installed within the VM
 - **VM_IP**: IP address of the VM where the cluster is running

+**IMPORTANT**: Set the following `COPY_PACKAGES` parameter to `TRUE` the first time you will install TAP as images will be copied from the Tanzu registry to your own container registry

 Execute the bash script
 ```bash